Modifying Dependency Metadata

 }

-We also enrich the existing compile and runtime variants with the information that they target Java 7 — attribute(TARGET_JVM_VERSION_ATTRIBUTE, 7).
+Finally, we enrich the existing compile and runtime variants with the information that they target Java 7 using attribute(TARGET_JVM_VERSION_ATTRIBUTE, 7)

-Now, we can request a Java 8 versions for all of our dependencies on the compile classpath in the build script and Gradle will automatically select the best fitting variant for each library.
-In the case of Quasar this will now be the jdk8Compile variant exposing the quasar-core-0.7.9-jdk8.jar.
+With these changes, you can now request Java 8 versions for all dependencies on the compile classpath, and Gradle will automatically select the best-fitting variant.
+In the case of Quasar, this will be the jdk8Compile

 configurations["compileClasspath"].attributes {